Sporph/.github/profile/README.md

 ## ✨ What We’re Working On

-- **Social Media Platform for Global Support and Rebuilding**: Developing a platform where users can support those in crisis through donations, sponsorships, and shared stories of resilience.
-Sporph will contribute **40% of our net income (after taxes and expenses)** toward aid and rebuilding efforts in high-need areas like Gaza and South Lebanon.
-The remaining **60% will be allocated for reinvestment and dividends** to ensure Sporph’s sustainability, growth, and ability to attract future investment.
+- **Social Media Platform for Global Support and Rebuilding**: Sporph is building a platform where users can support communities in crisis through interactive features, including shared stories of resilience.
+Once financially stable, Sporph will dedicate **up to 40% of net income (after taxes and expenses)** toward aid and rebuilding efforts in high-need areas like Gaza and South Lebanon.
+The remaining **60% will be allocated for reinvestment and dividends** to ensure Sporph’s sustainability, growth, and long-term impact.

 - **Transparency and Impact Reporting**: Creating tools to provide real-time reporting on the impact of aid and rebuilding efforts, so our community can track the difference their support is making.